 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Abandon Shipping: A fair portion of the fandom is completely okay with the Allison/Isaac pairing that's happening in the current canon.
+Abandon Shipping: A fair portion of the fandom is completely okay with the Allison/Isaac and Scott/Kira pairings that are happening in the current canon.

 Alternate Character Interpretation: Stiles.
 He suggests murdering Jackson in cold blood once it's found out that he's the Kanima even though Jackson had risked his life to help save Stiles and his friends before.
 While this could potentially save many lives, the way this high school student doesn't even flinch at saying such a thing is chilling.
 Neither Scott nor Stiles are overly fond of Derek in the first season, but Stiles literally calling for his death as the first resort is a little more than horrifying.
 Derek was, at the time, convinced that Lydia was the kanima and intent on killing her but this is still worrying behavior.
 (It could be argued that he was joking in that instance though.)
 Throughout the entire series, he pretty much treats everyone he's not friends with like they barely exist and clearly doesn't value their lives highly.
 While he has a good goals in mind, he is shown to be Machiavellian in his means to get there.
 For instance, when he gets Derek to strip without his permission in order to get Danny to trace a text.
 And this is passed off as a joke!
 He also acts as though he knows better than the people he cares for and will often act to "protect" them in ways that have fairly disturbing connotations.
 For example, he (and the other characters, for that matter) doesn't tell Lydia about the supernatural, even though she's clearly been affected by it to the point where she's having a mental breakdown!
 Yet, for some reason, a good portion of the fanbase considers Stiles to be a flawless guy.

 This is a little extreme.
-For example, Stiles clearly wanted to stop the sacrifices in season three, and was in fact perhaps more focused on it, and less distracted by the Alpha Pack, than anyone else except perhaps Allison.
+For example, Stiles clearly wanted to stop the sacrifices in Season 3, and was in fact perhaps more focused on it, and less distracted by the Alpha Pack, than anyone else except perhaps Allison.
 The difference in perspectives between Scott and Stiles might be attributable to their upbringing.
 Melissa McCall, as a nurse, is expected to treat any patient put in front of her.
 Sheriff Stilinski, as a police officer, might very well be called upon to shoot someone that represents a threat to the public.
-Stiles' "cold" attitude about Jackson was sort of proven right when the latter, as the Kanima, killed several police officers - people Stiles had probably known for years.
+Stiles' "cold" attitude about Jackson was sort of proven right when the latter, as the Kanima, killed several police officers — people Stiles had probably known for years.
+Stiles' comments about "just killing people" or constantly threatening are also jokes and probably stem from the considerably weaker Stiles having to defend himself somehow.
 Scott was more concerned about saving Jackson (who he knew) than about potential victims of the Kanima (most of whom he did not know).
 This immediacy versus big picture tends to define Scott and Stiles.
 Scott often takes huge risks with other people's lives in order to do what seems right at the moment.
 Stiles tends to have a more of a police-like mentality, where he wants to protect the public and may be willing to trample on individuals to do so.
 This is true even in the case of Derek.
 Had Derek and Boyd been a couple of ordinary humans outside the house planning to force their way in and kill someone (with no supernatural element involved), most people would not question Stiles' willingness to use lethal force to stop them.

 Scott.
 Even putting aside the numerous and repulsively ignorant 'Scott is a moron' narratives that have thankfully been overturned by Season 3, there exist fans who interpret his Thou Shalt Not KillBlack and White Morality attitude (which the narrative never fails to reward) as na´ve, pointing to all the people who died because Scott didn't advocate murdering Jackson in ostensibly cold blood after the Kanima reveal and the very real fact that it's all well and good to refuse to kill Peter when Derek's there to do it for him and not make him have to deal with the consequences of leaving the serial killer werewolf alive.
 In the second season, Scott does not have to deal with Matt, since Gerard kills him.
 Likewise, Lydia and Stiles stop the Kanima/Jackson.
 Scott also manages to dodge having to kill Jennifer, when Deucalion steps in to do it for him.
 Rather than do anything about proven murderer Deucalion, Scott also just lets him go with a warning trusting that he will not go back to killing people.
 As a rule, Scott never has to truly make life-or-death choices because the plot always conspires to give him an out or pass the responsibility onto another character.
 It would be very interesting to see how differently things would have played out if Scott did not have Derek and others to bear the weight of sin for him.

-Given his background, it isnt that far to say he shapes himself depending to who he feels more loyal.
+Given his background, it isn't that far to say he shapes himself depending to who he feels more loyal.
 When Derek extended him a hand and gave him The Bite, he adapted himself to what Derek wanted (a strong pack) on top of being Drunk with Power.
 When Scott stated he cared about Issac plus Derek's bad choises and his emotional unstability, he started to mellow thanks to Scott's influence and better control.
-So, in a sense, both interpretations are entirely compatible: He IS a nice guy, that is willingly to do Anything to keep the loyalty of those he cares for.
-After all, he never gave up the hope of his father becoming a better person and stoping the abuse he was imparting.
+So, in a sense, both interpretations are entirely compatible: he IS a nice guy, that is willingly to do anything to keep the loyalty of those he cares for.
+After all, he never gave up the hope of his father becoming a better person and stopping the abuse he was imparting.

 Played entirely straight after the events of "Motel California".
 Scott's suicide is heavily implied to be genuine, Isaac was mindfucked to the point of hiding under the bed in a catatonic state, Boyd hallucinated his dead sister and tried to drown himself, Ethan nearly cut himself in half, and Lydia had to hear the final moments of several of the past suicides in the hotel, and it's never brought up again or have any form of aftermath.

-Played equally straight with Erica and Boyd's death, given how easily forgiven their killers are.
+Played equally straight with Erica's and Boyd's death, given how easily forgiven their killers are.